nixworks/public/news/2013/02/20/index.md

 ##### Governor of the Northern Mariana Islands
 ### [Governor of the Northern Mariana Islands Benigno Fitial resigns from office ahead of a Senate trial on 18 articles of impeachment.
 Lt.
 Governor Eloy Inos is sworn in as Governor.
 Senate President Jude Hofschneider takes office as the new Lieutenant Governor of the Northern Mariana Islands. ](/news/2013/02/20/governor-of-the-northern-mariana-islands-benigno-fitial-resigns-from-office-ahead-of-a-senate-trial-on-18-articles-of-impeachment-lt-gover.md)
-_Context: Benigno Fitial, Northern Mariana Islands, Lieutenant Governor, Governor of the Northern Mariana Islands, Eloy Inos_
+_Context: Lieutenant Governor, Benigno Fitial, Governor of the Northern Mariana Islands, Eloy Inos, Northern Mariana Islands_

 ##### 2013 Bulgarian protests
 ### [2013 Bulgarian protests: Prime Minister of Bulgaria Boyko Borisov says he will resign with all his cabinet due to widespread protests amid a financial crisis. ](/news/2013/02/20/2013-bulgarian-protests-prime-minister-of-bulgaria-boyko-borisov-says-he-will-resign-with-all-his-cabinet-due-to-widespread-protests-amid-a.md)
-_Context: Boyko Borisov, all his cabinet, Bulgaria, Prime Minister of Bulgaria, 2013 Bulgarian protests_
+_Context: Boyko Borisov, 2013 Bulgarian protests, all his cabinet, Prime Minister of Bulgaria, Bulgaria_

 ##### Mark Zuckerberg
 ### [Mark Zuckerberg of Facebook, Sergey Brin of Google and venture capitalist Yuri Milner jointly establish the Breakthrough Prize in Life Sciences to reward excellence in life sciences with 11 individual prizes of $3 million. ](/news/2013/02/20/mark-zuckerberg-of-facebook-sergey-brin-of-google-and-venture-capitalist-yuri-milner-jointly-establish-the-breakthrough-prize-in-life-scien.md)
-_Context: Google, Facebook, life sciences, Yuri Milner, Sergey Brin, Breakthrough Prize in Life Sciences, Mark Zuckerberg_
+_Context: Mark Zuckerberg, life sciences, Breakthrough Prize in Life Sciences, Sergey Brin, Facebook, Google, Yuri Milner_

 ##### Sony
 ### [Sony announces their eighth generation console, the PlayStation 4. ](/news/2013/02/20/sony-announces-their-eighth-generation-console-the-playstation-4.md)